Mark Canha Preview, Player Props: Brewers vs. Pirates

-On Tuesday, Mark Canha (hitting .389 in his past 10 games) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Andre Jackson.
-First pitch is at 6:35 PM ET.
+Mark Canha -- batting .361 in his past 10 games -- will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, with Colin Selby on the mound, on September 6 at 12:35 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Pirates.
+In his last game he had a one-hit showing (1-for-4) against the Pirates.

 Mark Canha Game Info & Props vs. the Pirates